fredhutchio/intro-bioinformatics/README.md

 7. [Python III - writing a program](07-python.html)

 The class will be loosely following [Bioinformatics Data Skills](http://shop.oreilly.com/product/0636920030157.do) for the overview, unix, and version control sections.
-For the python sections, we'll be following our own curriculum, and referring to the [Codecademy course](https://www.codecademy.com/tracks/python) as a reference and for additional practice with the concepts.
+For the python sections, we'll be following our own curriculum, and referring to the [Codecademy course](https://www.codecademy.com/tracks/python) for practice with the concepts.

 ## Prerequisites (connecting to the remote server)